-It’s kind of the nature of the PTO beast as a volunteer and/or leader.
-At some point in time, you’re for sure going to feel overwhelmed.
-And sometimes, you may even feel burnt-out.
-And neither of the places is very fun to be in.
+It’s kind of the nature of the PTO beast as a volunteer and/or leader to at some point in time feel overwhelmed or approaching burn out.
+And neither is fun to feel, even for a second.
 Here are some tips to get you out from feel overwhelmed and back to being slightly crispy, but not burnt.

 Overwhelmed?
 Here’s what to do!

 First and foremost, you have to cut yourself some slack for not being Wonder Woman here.
 It’s impossible for any one person to make all the PTO things happen.
 You are not alone feeling bad that it just all can’t happen.

 When I feel overwhelmed it’s usually because I’m not sure what I should do next and I’m feeling utterly suffocated by the sheer number of things that seem like they need to be done now.
 Like right now.
 But paradoxically, sometimes I almost need to stay in this place of horrible discomfort for just a bit because it helps to really get focused on what I need to do next.